The 5 worst foods for memory

 What foods cause brain fog?

 Foods that cause brain fog can be very different for everyone.
 However, the most common culprits include alcohol, caffeine and refined sugars.
-Alcohol can suppress your ability to think clearly, while large amounts of caffeine may also cause you to feel jittery or anxious.
+Alcohol can suppress your ability to think clearly, while large amounts of caffeine may also cause you to feel jittery or tense.
 Refined sugars are quickly absorbed into the bloodstream and provide quick energy—but they don’t offer any lasting benefits.

 Dark green vegetables: Green vegetables such as broccoli and spinach contain vitamin K, which is essential for healthy brain function.

 Maintaining a healthy diet is crucial for maintaining a healthy brain, and a robust memory.
-The Smart Supplement contains 20 brain-friendly vitamins and minerals that are specially designed to keep your brain healthy and your memory sharp.